Carol K. Mack

 “The relationship between Mesmer and his patient was a fascinating one as portrayed here.
 Played by a brilliant Peter Kelly, we saw how the maverick medic needed his most famous patient as much as she needed him...an unusual and entertaining show, fluently directed by Gerda Stevenson.
 It was, mesmerizing!”

-Kenneth Spiers, THE MAIL ON SUNDAY, 22 September 2002
+Kenneth Spiers, THE MAIL ON SUNDAY.

 WITHOUT A TRACE is a two act play about the tragic relationship of the charismatic Dr. Franz Mesmer and his famous patient, the blind pianist, Maria Theresa Paradies (for whom Mozart wrote the 'Paradies Concerto').
 The scandal that drove Mesmer out of Vienna and then Paris and drove Maria back to blindness is the hub of a battle between the forces of mechanistic science and the insightful vision of the artist.
-The play begins at the “Concert of the Blind Pianist”, April, 1784 in the Tuileries, Paris, where Mesmer's trial is conducted by Benjamin Franklin and moves into the memory of its star witness: MARIA Paradeis and her experiences in the cruel world of Vienna where she briefly regained her sight.
+The play begins at the “Concert of the Blind Pianist”, April, 1784 in the Tuileries, Paris, where Mesmer's trial is conducted by Benjamin Franklin and moves into the memory of its star witness: MARIA Paradies and her experiences in the cruel world of Vienna where she briefly regained her sight.

 5 MEN, 3 WOMEN.
 Unit set, minimal scenery.

-WITHOUT A TRACE was first seen in the 1997 Humana Festival at the Actors Theatre of Louisville as IN HER SIGHT.
+WITHOUT A TRACE was first seen in the Humana Festival at the Actors Theatre of Louisville as IN HER SIGHT.
 “Mack has created a highly unusual love story...a fascinating psychological study in the tradition of EQUUS.
 We found ourselves mesmerized!”
 Daniel Selznick, Theatrescope

 The Accident